Moist Caramel Cupcakes

 - Fill with caramel sauce.
 Then, place the core back on.

-- Next, pipe a buttercream swirl on top.
+- Next, pipe a swirl of buttercream on top.

-- And, drizzle more melted caramel on the top as well.
+- And drizzle more melted caramel on the top.

 12 tips for making perfect cupcakes